Morning came quietly.

 He glanced at Hutch.
 Hutch was already looking at him.

-Behind him, someone fell.
+Behind the reporter, someone fell.

 The crowd surged.